d-krupke/cpsat-primer/README.md

 _By [Dominik Krupke](https://krupke.cc), TU Braunschweig_

-**This tutorial is under
-[CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-Smaller parts can be copied without any acknowledgement for non-commercial, educational purposes.
-Contributions are very welcome, even if it is just spell-checking.**

-> :warning: **You are reading a draft!
-Expect lots of mistakes (and please
-> report them either as an issue or pull request :) )**

 Many [combinatorially difficult](https://en.wikipedia.org/wiki/NP-hardness)
 optimization problems can, despite their proven theoretical hardness, be solved reasonably well in practice.
 The most successful approach is to use